gjbex/training-material/Fortran/Matrices/README.md

 What is it?
 -----------
-1. `calculations`: illustrates mathematical operations with matrices such as addition, element-wise multiplication, division and exponentiation, as well as matrix product.
+1. `calc_test.f90`: illustrates mathematical operations with matrices such as addition, element-wise multiplication, division and exponentiation, as well as matrix product.
 Adding a scalar to or multiplying a scalar with all elements of a matrix can also be done in a single statement.
+1. `matrix_ops.f90`: module defining some procedure on matrices
+1. `calc_alloc_test.f90`: illustrates that procedures need not be aware that they work with allcated arrays.
-2. `alloc_test`: illustrates how to dynamically allocate a matrix with dimensions that can be specified on the command line.
+1. `alloc_test.f90`: illustrates how to dynamically allocate a matrix with dimensions that can be specified on the command line.
 The matrix is allocated, initialized, printed, and deallocated.

 Note: both programs use the `matrix_ops` module in `matrix_ops.f90` that defines two subroutines, `init_matrix` to initialize a matrix, and